Poachers (film): Production

 Furtivos was Borau's fourth feature film and the first he was able to make with artistic freedom.
 The film was made in 1975, just before Francisco Franco's death.
 The original idea was to use as location El Bosque del Saja, (The Woodland of Saja) where the real hunter that inspired the story lived, but the director found that those woods, where wolves live, were not right for filming.
 They do not give the right cinematic look and are too intricate with thick bushes to allow the actors to move and the light to come in.
 Several different locations were used.
-The film was shot in the north of the province of Madrid in El Hayedo de Montejo and some other location around Navarrete, near Segovia and in the Pyrenees for the snowy locations.
+The film was shot in the north of the province of Madrid in El Hayedo de Montejo and some other locations around Navarrete, near Segovia and in the Pyrenees for the snowy locations.
 The exteriors shots in the forest were difficult to film because of the constantly changing weather conditions.
 The film was made with a budget of two hundred thousand dollars.

 Borau was not only director, but also screenwriter, producer and actor.
 The scenes in which he plays Santiago, the local governor, were directed by his co-scriptwriter Manuel Gutiérrez Aragón.
 The poster was made by Ivan Zulueta.
 It depicts Martina as a big monster overpowering her son with her huge paws.

 It was a standard practice in Spanish film of the time to post sync the actors recording their lines in the studio in post-production.
 The voices of Ángel and the governor were not dubbed by the actors who played those roles.
 Ovidi Montllor, Ángel, had a thick Valencian accent, unsuitable for a character supposedly born and bred in northern Spain.
 The governor played by Borau was dubbed by dubbing actor Rafael Penagos whose high-toned pitch voice was preferred to Borau's gruffer tones.
 Alicia Sánchez was also dubbed by a different actress.
 Only Lola Gaos' real raspy voice was kept.

 Reception

-Furtivos premiered at the San Sebastian Film Festival where it won the first prize Golden Shell as best film.
+Box office

 The harshness of the story, its simple narrative, and the erotic elements in it captured the attention of the public.
 The film was a great commercial success.
 Furtivos became the top-grossing film in Spain in 1976, netting some three million dollars.

 Furtivos was Borau's fourth feature film and the first he was able to make with artistic freedom.
 It remains his best, his highest grossing success and the one for which he is often remembered.